Bjorn-Strom/FSS/README.md

 It gives you CSS as a first class citizen in your projects and was made to be predictable and easy to use.

+Fss gives you the option to generate styles at runtime or to ouptut into CSS files.

 ## [Documentation 📖](https://bjorn-strom.github.io/FSS/)

 ## Examples 🤓